Chicagobears.com | The Official Website of the Chicago Bears

 As a quality control assistant from 2013-18, Desai worked with the Bears' defensive backs and linebackers while also assisting the special teams coaches.

 Desai joined the Bears after spending the 2012 season as the running backs coach/special teams coordinator at Boston College.
-In 2012, the Eagles led the NCAA in punt returns, averaging 21.7 yards per return (282 yards and one touchdown on 13 returns).
+In 2012, the Eagles led the NCAA in punt returns, averaging 21.7 yards per return.
 That season, Desai also coached Boston College running back Andre Williams who went on to win the Doak Walker Award as the nation's top running back a year later.

-During 2005-09, Desai was a graduate assistant for the Owls defense/special teams and academics.
-During his time as a graduate assistant, Temple's special teams had the nation's top kickoff return unit in 2008, averaging 26.6 yards per return, while tying for second in the nation with two kickoff return touchdowns.
-In 2009, the Owls compiled their longest winning streak in program history (nine-straight), en route to the MAC East Division Co-Championship and their first bowl game in 30 years (and just the third bowl game in school annals).
-While assisting the defensive staff, Desai coached safety Jaiquawn Jarrett and worked with DL Muhammad Wilkerson.
+From 2007-10, Desai served as a graduate assistant for the Owls defense/special teams and academics.
+During his time as a graduate assistant, Temple's special teams had the nation's top kickoff return unit in 2008, averaging 26.6 yards per return while tying for second in the nation with two kickoff return touchdowns.
+In 2009, the Owls compiled their longest winning streak in program history (9), en route to the Mid-American Conference East Division Co-Championship and their first bowl game in 30 years.

-Desai earned his doctorate in educational administration, with an emphasis in higher education, at Temple University in May 2008, serving as an adjunct professor at the school in 2009 and 2010, teaching in the master's and doctoral programs in education administration.
-Desai is currently an adjunct professor at Lake Forest Graduate School of Management.
-He has articles published in both the Journal of Higher Education and the Community College Journal of Research and Practice and has spoken at various education conferences, including giving a keynote speech at the New DEEL Conference.
+Desai earned his doctorate in educational administration, with an emphasis in higher education, at Temple in May 2008, serving as an adjunct professor at the school in 2009 and 2010, teaching in the master's and doctoral programs in education administration.

 Desai and his wife have two sons.